-- ▶ The techniques behind compilers are useful for other purposes as well - Data structures, graph algorithms, parsing techniques, language theory... - There is a good chance that a computer scientist will need to write a compiler or interpreter for a domain-specific language - Example: database query languages, text-formatting language, scene description language for ray-tracers, search engine, sed/awk, substitution in parameterized code... - Very nice application of concepts learned in other courses - Data structures and algorithms, introduction to computability, computation structures...
+- ▶ The techniques behind compilers are useful for other purposes as well - Data structures, graph algorithms, parsing techniques, language theory... - There is a good chance that a computer scientist will need to write a compiler or an interpreter for a domain-specific language - Example: database query languages, text-formatting language, scene description language for ray-tracers, search engine, sed/awk, substitution in parameterized code... - Very nice application of concepts learned in other courses - Data structures and algorithms, introduction to the theory of computation, computation structures...